Allied (film)

-Allied is a 2016 romantic war drama thriller film directed by Robert Zemeckis and written by Steven Knight.
+Allied is a 2016 romantic drama film directed by Robert Zemeckis and written by Steven Knight.
 It stars Brad Pitt as a Canadian intelligence officer and Marion Cotillard as a French Resistance fighter who fall in love while posing as a married couple during a mission in Casablanca in 1942.
 Jared Harris, Simon McBurney and Lizzy Caplan also star.
 Knight developed the script from a story told to him when he was 21.
-Principal photography began in February 2016 in London and continued in May 2016 in the Canary Islands, used to stand in for Morocco.
+Principal photography began in February 2016 in London and continued in May 2016 in the Canary Islands, which were used to stand in for Morocco.

 Joanna Johnston designed the film's costumes, matching them to the characters' mindsets and situations.
 The film premiered in Los Angeles on November 9, 2016, and was released in the United States on November 23, 2016, by Paramount Pictures.
 It received mixed reviews from critics, with praise for its costume design, cinematography, and musical score, but saw criticism for its screenplay and the lack of chemistry between the leads.
-It grossed $40.1 million domestic and $119 million worldwide against an approximate $85–113 million budget, becoming regarded as a box office flop.
-At the 89th Academy Awards it was nominated for Best Costume Design.
+It grossed $40.1 million domestically and $119 million worldwide against an approximate $85–113 million budget, becoming regarded as a box office flop.
+At the 89th Academy Awards, it was nominated for Best Costume Design.